 The idea to make an All-American Sweet Potato Pie was born when I overheard Seb talking with his American colleagues who mentioned the upcoming Thanksgiving.
 So I started thinking about all the American dishes that I have never tasted and decided to make my first Sweet Potato Pie.

 Frankly, I didn’t know what to expect.
 I was sceptical, even.
 Sweet potatoes for dessert just didn’t seem right to me, who only ever used them in savoury dishes.
 I imagined it being more or less, mashed sweet potatoes in a pastry case.
 So I started googling in search of ideas.
 I stumbled upon a recipe by Sally’s Baking Addiction and took it from there.
 Adapting quantities and ingredients to what I had at home, I somehow arrived at a Sweet Potato Pie, Pecan Pie and Crumble Hybrid.

 Oh, and I added some salted pretzels as well… Just because I had some at home and they seemed to fit the general theme… I suppose this is the place where I must offer an apology to all Americans, who make lovely traditional ‘real Southern American’ pies and see my version as a mockery.
 But for me, who’s never tasted one before, this was divine!
 It’s what we like to call an Old Fashioned Sweet Potato Pie recipe with a modern twist.

 You can use a shop-bought shortcrust pastry to make the pie, but it really isn’t that difficult to make your own.
 All you need to do is rub the butter into plain flour, and mix in icing sugar and a pinch of salt.
 Then add an egg yolk and bring it into a ball of dough.
-If the pastry is too dry and crumbling, just add a tbsp of water.
+If the pastry is too dry and crumbling, just add a tablespoon of water.
 The most important thing with shortcrust is not to over-knead it.
 Only knead it briefly so that it comes together.
 Working quickly and not letting the butter melt in the pastry whilst you’re handling it is a well-known secret for a flaky melt-in-the-mouth pastry.